hosnizaaraoui/cardionet/README.md

 A beautiful, modern Terminal User Interface (TUI) for nmap, built with Python and Textual.

 CardioNet simplifies network scanning by providing an intuitive graphical interface for nmap, making it accessible to both beginners and advanced users.
-Build complex scanning commands visually, execute them in real-time, and export results in multiple formats.
+Build complex scanning commands visually, execute them in real-time, and export results in multiple formats with professional HTML reports.

+## ✨ What's New

+### 🎨 HTML Export with Customizable Templates (NEW)

+CardioNet now features a powerful **HTML export system** that transforms your scan results into professional, stakeholder-ready reports:

+- **Customizable Templates**: Create your own HTML templates and save them to the `templates/` folder.
+CardioNet automatically detects and lists them during export
+- **Professional Reports**: Generate beautifully formatted HTML reports with:
+  - Executive Summary
+  - Network Topology Overview
+  - Host Discovery Results
+  - Port and Service Analysis
+  - OS Fingerprinting Data
+  - ...
+- **Template Selection**: During export, choose from built-in templates or your custom templates
+- **Branding Support**: Customize reports with company logos, colors, and branding

+This feature is perfect for sharing findings with management, clients, and stakeholders who need clear, visual presentations of security assessments.

+---

 ## Features